CUBRID Lock Manager

 Worked example — the detector resolves it

 2. DFS.
-Start at T1 → follow edge to T2 → follow edge to T1.
-Back-edge to a node already on the DFS stack → cycle found.
+Start at T1 → follow to T2 → back-edge to T1, which is on the DFS path → cycle found.

-6. T1 unblocks.
-Compatibility test for T1's pending X on B now passes (no holder).
-T1 is granted, runs the rest of its statements, eventually commits.
+5. Cascade.
+The release grants T1's pending X on B (§grant cascade); T1 runs the rest of its statements and commits.

 No lock is ever taken away from a running txn.
-The loser pays the rollback cost; the winner only notices a bit of extra wait.
+The loser pays a rollback; the winner only notices a bit of extra wait.

 © 2026 CUBRID Corporation.
 All rights reserved.